CHP Motorcycle Officer Injured On 405 Freeway In Long Beach

 LONG BEACH (CBSLA) — A California Highway Patrol motorcycle officer was taken to a local hospital in unknown condition following an accident on the southbound 405 Freeway at Lakewood Boulevard in Long Beach.

-The condition of the officer was not immediately known, and it was not clear what led to the accident.
+While it was not immediately clear what led up to the accident, CHP said the officer’s injuries were not considered serious.

-According to CHP, the call came in at about 10:30 p.m. and the southbound lanes of the 405 Freeway were shut down for a brief while.
+According to CHP, the call came in at about 10:30 p.m. and the southbound lanes of the 405 Freeway were shut down while the investigation was ongoing.

-CHP began opening lanes of the southbound 405 Freeway at about 11:15 p.m.
+The southbound lanes of the 405 Freeway opened shortly after 4:30 a.m., but the off-ramp at Lakewood Boulevard remained closed.

+(© Copyright 2019 CBS Broadcasting Inc. All Rights Reserved.
+City News Service contributed to this report.)

 You must log in to post a comment.